julianeon/julianeon/books.md

 Greatly enjoyed LOTR, Dune, Neuromancer and Snow Crash.
 As a kid, I liked L'Engle's A Wrinkle in Time.

-For period fiction, Clarke's Jonathan Strange and Mr. Norrell.

-For contemporary fiction, Smith's White Teeth.
+For contemporary fiction, I'm a fan of Smith's White Teeth.

 On the longer side: In Search of Lost Time, War and Peace, Moby Dick, Vol. 1 of The Arabian Nights (1 of 3).